PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 16:50:32
+Last updated: 2024-04-05 16:51:38
-Random Quote: You don't parley when you're on the back foot.
-We'll strike a blow back first. - Thomas Shelby
+Random Quote: You shouldn't like things because people tell you you're supposed to. - Jonathan Byers